 25-year leases, without the headaches

-In 2019, there are 25-year leases available that start at net yields of around 5.5% p.a. in Dublin, but with annual rent linked to European inflation (Harmonised Index of Consumer Prices – HICP).
+In 2019, there are 25-year leases available that start at net yields of around 5.5% p.a. in Dublin, but with annual rent linked to Irish inflation (Harmonised Index of Consumer Prices – HICP).
 Units are bought at market prices directly from their owners and refurbished where required to get them to the required specifications.
 They can be sold back into the market with the unexpired lease to the next buyer at any stage, so there’s no lock-in.
 The break-even to recover all entry costs looks to be around two or three years, because property is a long-term business.

 The new model